Jonah Hill: 2000s

 In college, Hill began writing his own plays and performing them in the Black and White bar in the East Village neighborhood of New York City.
 His plays developed a small following and helped him realize that his true desire was to act in films.
 He was befriended by Dustin Hoffman's children, Rebecca and Jake, who introduced him to their father.
 The elder Hoffman asked him to audition for a role in I Heart Huckabees, in which Hill made his film debut.

 Hill then made a brief appearance in Judd Apatow's directorial debut, The 40-Year-Old Virgin, which led to his appearing in the role of a virgin video game tester in the comedy Grandma's Boy (2006), and roles in the comedies Accepted and Click, playing Adam Sandler's character's son in the latter.
 He had a larger supporting role in the Apatow-directed Knocked Up (2007).
-On television he played the "RA Guy" on the first season of the Oxygen Network sitcom Campus Ladies, and guest-starred in an episode of Clark and Michael.
+On television he played the dorm RA, Guy, on the first season of the Oxygen Network sitcom Campus Ladies, and guest-starred in an episode of Clark and Michael.

 His first leading role was in the Apatow-produced comedy Superbad, where he appeared with Michael Cera, in roles based on the teen years of the film's writers, Seth Rogen and Evan Goldberg.
-It is often cited as the film that launched Hill's and Cera's careers.
+It is often cited as the film that launched both Hill and Cera's careers.
 He followed it with an uncredited role as Dewey Cox's brother Nate in Walk Hard: The Dewey Cox Story in December 2007.
 He hosted Saturday Night Live on March 15, 2008, featuring musical guest Mariah Carey.

 Hill wanted to be a writer since he was young and dreamed of joining the writing teams of The Simpsons, Saturday Night Live, and The Larry Sanders Show.
 At one point, Hill was writing a screenplay with close friend and I Heart Huckabees co-star Jason Schwartzman.
 He wrote Pure Imagination, a comedy for Sony about a man who develops an imaginary friend after a traumatic experience.
 Filming was expected to begin in 2008 but it has been stuck in "development hell" since then.

 He next starred in Judd Apatow's third directorial feature, Funny People (2009) which also starred Adam Sandler, Eric Bana and Seth Rogen.
 He played Cooker in Fred Wolf's Strange Wilderness.
 He was an associate producer of the 2009 Sacha Baron Cohen mockumentary Brüno.
 He guest starred in The Simpsons episode "Pranks and Greens", portraying an immature man named Andy Hamilton who was hailed the best prankster in Springfield Elementary School history.
 He had an uncredited role in Night at the Museum: Battle of the Smithsonian as a security guard.